AWS App Runner vs Elastic Beanstalk: Differences Compared

 App Runner Deployment Steps

-1. App Runner uses the deployment method that you selected when setting up the App Runner service (Github Repo or a Container Registry).
+1. App Runner uses the deployment method you selected when setting up the App Runner service (Github Repo or a Container Registry).

-2. It builds your application automatically whenever pushed to your selected desired location
+2. It builds your application automatically whenever pushed to your selected desired location.

 3. After it builds and deploys into the cloud, App Runner runs several health checks to ensure that everything worked correctly and meets quality standards.

-4. Once all is complete, App Runner updates the console and lets you know all is complete and ready
+4. Once all is complete, App Runner updates the console and lets you know all is complete and ready.

-5. You can set up alarms and notifications when the deployments are complete or if it fails
+5. You can set up alarms and notifications when the deployments are complete or if it fails.

 What happens if a Deployment Fails in App Runner?